hirrolot/metalang99/README.md

 ### Q: Why formal specification?

-The interpreter implementation is inherently non-trivial, with plenty of subtle details.
+A: The interpreter implementation is inherently non-trivial, with plenty of subtle details.
 Having an abstract picture of what is happening is extremely helpful not to mess up, especially when we are talking about corner cases.
 Additionally, the specification helps to figure out how the language would behave under some exotic circumstances.

 ### Q: Is it Turing-complete?